christag/passwordpub/README.md

 Flask will load the page and confirm in the terminal when it is running.
 Press CTRL-C to quit the application.

-### Running in Docker
+### Running as a Container

-A Dockerfile is included to build a container for flaskpass.
+A Dockerfile is included in the @container folder to build a container for flaskpass.

 Build the container

 ```
-docker image build -t flaskpass:latest .
+docker image build -t flaskpass:latest ..
 ```

 Run the docker container